JuliaRobotics/Caesar.jl/README.md

 # Contributors

-We are grateful for many, many contributions within the Julia package ecosystem -- see the `REQUIRE` files for a far reaching list of contributions.
+We are grateful for many, many contributions within the Julia package ecosystem -- see the [`Manifest.toml` ](https://github.com/JuliaRobotics/Caesar.jl/blob/master/Manifest.toml) and [`Project.toml`](https://github.com/JuliaRobotics/Caesar.jl/blob/master/Project.toml) files for a far reaching list of contributions.

 Consider citing our work: